Datai Subdistrict

-Datai Subdistrict (Dàtái Jiēdào (大台街道)) is a subdistrict on central Mentougou District, Beijing, China.
+Datai Subdistrict (Dàtái Jiēdào (大台街道)) is a subdistrict of central Mentougou District, Beijing, China.
 It borders Yanchi and Wanping Towns in the north, Wanping and Yongding Towns in the east, Fozizhuang and Da'anshan Towns in the south, and Zhaitang Town in the west.
 In the year 2020, the population for this subdistrict was 3,728.

 History

 Administrative divisions

 In the year 2021, Datai Subdistrict comprised nine communities: